im2nguyen/katacoda/terraform-provider-intro/overview.md

 ### Initialize Terraform workspace

-Now that the HashiCups API is running, navigate to the `learn` directory before initializing your Terraform workspace.
+Now that the HashiCups API is running, navigate to the `learn-terraform-hashicups-provider` directory before initializing your Terraform workspace.

-`cd learn`{{execute T2}}
+`cd learn-terraform-hashicups-provider`{{execute T2}}

 `terraform init`{{execute T2}}